linnnus/blog/src/index.md

 I love to chat, so feel free to reach out!
 You can find my contact details over at my [contact page](/contact.html).
-I think the web would be a much more fun/social place if people were less hesitant in reaching out <? winky ?>
+I think the web would be a much more fun/social place if people were less hesitant in reaching out <? smiley_nose ?>